 “I’ve said from the beginning that there will be a time when Patagonia isn’t going to want me to be the Marshall,” Patterson said.
 He is planning to stay on until August 1, 2021 and is working on putting together a transition plan.
 “I have told Ron [Robinson] that I will make sure it is seamless.
 I am working on the pass-on book so that the new Marshall will be able to take command.”

 After he leaves the Marshall’s office, Patterson plans to work for the AZ Dept. of Corrections.
 At present, while continuing his duties as Town Marshall, he is working at the AZ State Prison in Tucson.
 He announced at the Town Council meeting that he has submitted the application for the permit for Patagonia’s 4th of July celebration and is working to wrap up some ongoing investigations.

 “I am truly saddened to hear the news of Joe’s resignation.
-He has been an asset to our community,” Denise Bowdon, of Patagonia, said.
+He has been an asset to our community,” said Denise Bowdon of Patagonia.
 “Joe has done so much over the years.
-He has organized bike and safety rodeos for the kids, the Red Sleigh Toy Run at Christmas, visited our community members when they have been hospitalized…Many people, including myself and my family, will dearly miss Joe “
+He has organized bike and safety rodeos for the kids, the Red Sleigh Toy Run at Christmas, visited our community members when they have been hospitalized…Many people, including myself and my family, will dearly miss Joe.”

 “Joe overall has done a good job.
 Any time you see an employee invest ten years in a job, it’s tough to see them go,” Robinson said in an interview.
 “I appreciate Joe and I respect him.
 My desire in our town is that we respect one another, no matter what we believe.
 In any engagement we should respect each other’s opinion.”